wp-plugins/my-content-management/readme.txt

 * Translators may not have contributed to this plug-in; but have contributed to my [translation repository](http://translate.joedolson.com).

 == Changelog ==

+= 1.3.1 =

+* Better exposure for custom field keys with added custom fields.
+* Fixed bug in display of custom field keys on MCM settings page with modified storage system.
+* Fixed bug: before and after variables should not be required for mcm_custom_field() function.

 = 1.3.0 =